deepanshs/mrinversion/docs/getting_started.rst

 the presence of the measurement noise.
 An ill-conditioned kernel is the one whose singular values quickly decay to zero.
-In such cases, we employ the truncated singular value decomposition method to approximately represent the kernel K onto a smaller sub-space, called the `range space`, where the sub-space kernel is relatively well-defined.
-We refer to this sub-space kernel as the `compressed kernel`.
-Similarly, the measurement data on the sub-space is referred to as the `compressed signal`.
+In such cases, we employ the truncated singular value decomposition method to approximately represent the kernel K onto a smaller sub-space, called the *range space*, where the sub-space kernel is relatively well-defined.
+We refer to this sub-space kernel as the *compressed kernel*.
+Similarly, the measurement data on the sub-space is referred to as the *compressed signal*.
 The compression also reduces the time for further computation.
-To compress the kernel and the data, import the :class:`~mrinversion.linear_model.TSVDCompression` class and follow,
+To compress the kernel and the data, import the :py:class:`~mrinversion.linear_model.TSVDCompression` class and follow,

 .. plot::
     :format: doctest